 About the IUE

 Welcome to the UW System Institute for Urban Education (IUE).
-The IUE is a UW System program housed at the UW-Milwaukee.
+The IUE is a UW System program housed at UW-Milwaukee.

 Research on school reform consistently demonstrates that the presence of an effective teacher is an influential factor in the success of a student.
 The mission of the UW-System Institute for Urban Education (IUE) is to prepare highly effective, culturally relevant, and culturally responsive teachers who can serve the needs of culturally diverse youth in PK-12 schools and their surrounding communities.
 The IUE will accomplish this mission by providing urban education opportunities for preservice teachers, in-service teachers, and scholars.
 This mission is central to the IUE, UW System, and its PK-12 partners.